-Microgreens are becoming more and more popular, not only with high-end restaurants and foodies but with anyone wanting to add an explosion of nutrition and taste to their meals.
+Microgreens are becoming increasingly popular, not only with high-end restaurants and foodies but with anyone wanting to add an explosion of nutrition and taste to their meals.

-In the 1980's, microgreens were used mainly for a garnish to dress up a plate (usually a plate with little food on it) and to add a bit of freshness to the dish.
+In the 1980s, microgreens were used mainly as a garnish to dress up a plate (usually a plate with little food on it) and to add a bit of freshness to the dish.

-But now, packages of microgreens are finding their way not only into farmer markets but also in local grocery stores.
-Not just for aesthetically pleasing aspects, but because of the nutritional value and additional flavor.
+But now, packages of microgreens are finding their way not only into farmer markets but also into local grocery stores.
+Not just for aesthetically pleasing aspects but because of the nutritional value and additional flavor.

-Before we get into the nutritional and flavor benefits of microgreens, let's discuss precisely what microgreens are.
+Before we get into microgreens’ nutritional and flavor benefits, let’s discuss precisely what microgreens are.

 Microgreens are the seedlings of edible vegetables, herbs, and sometimes flowers.